SnootyMonkey/Falkland-CMS/API/REST/collection.rst

 Some examples of collection:

-- Secondary sources about Albert Camus works for Camus.org
+- Secondary sources about Albert Camus' works for Camus.org
 - Everything there is on the Internet about mudskippers for Mudskippers.org
 - All the books in Jack Freeman's Library
 - Everything published about amoralism for nil.org